ximing21/207-Group/README.md

 ## About Deadline Defender

 In the hustle and bustle of daily life, keeping track of tasks and deadlines can be overwhelming.
-That's where Time!
-Todo comes in.
+That's where Deadline Defender comes in.
 Our application is designed to help you effectively manage your tasks through a minimalist design and user-friendly features.
 It's perfect for students, professionals, or anyone looking to streamline their day.

 ## Key Features